openstack/telemetry-specs/specs/liberty/pollsters-no-transform.rst

 One way to resolve this complexity is to not do transformations in the pollsters.
-Instead when new samples are polled, format them as notifications and push them onto the notification bus to be retreived by the notification agent.
+Instead when new samples are polled, format them as notifications and push them onto the notification bus to be retrieved by the notification agent.
 The pipeline within that agent will then do any required transformations.

 Besides clarifying the focus of the polling agents it is likely this change